An African Culinary and Wildlife Adventure with le Calabash’

-- After a relaxed breakfast we depart south via Otjiwarongo to Okonjima home to The Africat Foundation stopping along the way for a visit to the craft centre where you will have a chance to browse and buy souvenirs.
+- After a relaxed breakfast we depart south via Tsumeb, Otavi and Otjiwarongo to Erindi stopping along the way for a visit to the craft centre where you will have a chance to browse and buy souvenirs.

 - We arrive in time for lunch and you can settle into your room and relax.

 Otjiwarongo – This town provides a convenient stop over on route to the north of the country.
 As, with most towns in central Namibia the name Otjiwarongo originates from the Herero language, which translated means “place of the fat cattle” or “beautiful place”.
 Given the central role that cattle play in the Herero culture, both meanings are appropriate.
 The town was officially founded in 1906 upon the arrival of the narrow gauge railway linking the important mining centre of Tsumeb and the coastal town of Swakopmund.